Morning Girls with Kris and Korina: Guests and features

 On its first anniversary, the show featured former President Corazon Aquino and former TV Patrol anchor and subsequent Vice President Noli de Castro.
 The show had the opportunity to serve as an avenue for certain politicians to discuss political issues during the lead-up to the 2004 national elections.

 The morning talk show also managed to regularly invite and feature major celebrities from rival GMA Network, including Richard Gomez (who was formerly with ABS-CBN), Ogie Alcasid and Regine Velasquez (the latter two eventually joining ABS-CBN in the next decade).
-It also scored a ratings coup during the 2003 Christmas episode when the show guested Eat Bulaga! main hosts Vic Sotto and Joey de Leon.
+It also scored a ratings coup during the 2003 Christmas episode when the show guested Eat Bulaga! main hosts Vic Sotto and Joey de Leon (Eat Bulaga! itself was also aired on ABS-CBN from 1989 to 1995).

 Morning Girls was also the show which revealed the relationship of one of its hosts, Korina Sanchez, with then-senator Mar Roxas; Roxas and Sanchez admitted their romantic relationship on the show.
 Some critics asserted that the revelation of their relationship helped Roxas to become the top senator in the 2004 elections.